cloudfright/blog/cloudfright-blog/content/posts/getting-started-with-ml.md

 - The [Coding Train playlist on ml5.js]() is great way to experiment with machine learning in a web browser without having to set up complex development environments

-- Jason Brownlee, the mind behind [Machine Learning Mastery](https://machinelaarningmastery.com), has an excellent series of learning paths and books to accelerate your learning and take you from beginner to expert
+- Jason Brownlee, the mind behind [Machine Learning Mastery](https://machinelaarningmastery.com), has an excellent series of learning paths and books to accelerate your learning, to take you from beginner to practitioner

 ## For curious minds ##